 Always make sure you’ve pulled out the tick completely—95% of the time you probably have, just make sure otherwise the dogs can get an infection or some ticks can partially regrow.

 Tick Prevention Products for Dogs

 There are a lot of tick prevention products out there that are marketed for helping dogs.
-Unfortunately, a lot of these products are filled with just as many synthetic compounds as most of the insect repellant that’s made for humans.
+Unfortunately, a lot of these products are filled with just as many synthetic compounds as most of the insect repellants that are made for humans.
 Dogs are much more sensitive than humans in some ways, so you wouldn’t want to subject them to these dangerous chemicals unless your veterinarian sees no other valid options.

 When you live in an area without many ticks or tick disease, you probably don’t need prevention products.
 You’ll suffice in removing a tick a couple of times a year.
 I’ve never needed products, but I’ve known people and dog handlers that really needed them.
 If the issue is serious you don’t have that many options and you should follow the advice of your vet.

-- There are tick-repellent sprays which, again, often contain Pyrethrin.
-Spraying Pyrethrin into the air means that both you and your dog will both be inhaling this genotoxic compound.
-Do not use as regular prevention, sometimes used for short term treatment.
+- There are tick-repellent sprays which, again, often contain pyrethrin.
+Spraying pyrethrin into the air means that both you and your dog will both be inhaling this genotoxic compound.
+Do not use it as regular prevention, sometimes used for short-term treatment.
 When used, make sure not to inhale and use on eyes or mouth and other sensitive areas.
 Use outside and not on puppies/very young dogs.